- Your brand reputation plays a critical role in every stage of the awareness funnel.

 9. Improve your content marketing

 Educational, useful, gripping content marketing in many different formats is helpful to establish thought leadership and develop a positive relationship with your customers.
-Great content earns links and shares from the people who found it useful.
+A great content strategy earns links and shares from the people who found it useful.
 Therefore, it also increases your site’s authority, which boosts your SEO.
 And when people are talking about your content, they create a stockpile of positive sentiment that makes it hard for negative sentiment to breach page one.

-Mix up the content formats you deploy in your digital marketing strategy so you can hit every target:
+Mix up the content formats you deploy in your marketing strategy so you can hit every target:

 - For people who need more information and reassurance prior to making their purchase, try white papers, case studies, customer testimonials, and reviews